-in the Pact may be equated with a use of (armed) force.
-Horever, it is not certain that aggression defined in the Pact requires its members (assistance to a) use of force in (collective) self-defense.
-But it is at least not ruled out.
-Horever, and security vis-à-vis any aggression and "individually and collectively to respond by all available means to aggression".
-He Pact leaves little doubt that first assistance violates international law, and second that an assisting State may be perpetrator.
+in the Pact may be equated with a use of (armed) force.944 Moreover, it is not certain that aggression defined in the Pact requires its members (assistance to a) use of force in (collective) self-defense.
+But it is at least not ruled out.945 States "undertake to provide mutual assistance towards their common defence and security vis-à-vis any aggression" and "individually and collectively to respond by all available means to aggression".946 In any event, irrespective of the exact classification, the Pact leaves little doubt that first assistance violates international law, and second that an assisting State may be perpetrator.